pcRipper/CRUD_CS/README.md

 ***
 ## <a id ="getting-started"></a>Getting started ##
 ### <a id="entities"></a>Entities
-There are five rules for proper use :
+There are six rules for proper use :
 * Every field must be a property and public ;
-* Every field must go in same order as in the db table ;
+* Every field must have the same name as in DB table ;
-* Every field must have the same name and in constructor ;
+* Every parameter in constructor must have the same name, as a table fields ;
+* The amount of parameters in class must match the amount of fields in table ;
+* Class name has to be the same, as a table name in DB ;
-* Entity must implement `CRUD_Entityt` interface functions in order to parse from `DataRow` and to `string`;
+* Entity (your class) must implement `CRUD_Entityt` interface functions in order to parse from `DataRow` and to `string` ;
-* Entity must have an empty new constructor ;

 There is an example for `User` class in `C#` and `MySQL` table :
   * `CRUD_Entity` interface